mjpritchard/test-decap-help/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 In summary, we need to:

 - Load the SSH private key into a local ssh-agent
-- Edit the NX configuration file to use the native ssh client instead of the NoMachine one
+- Unless using **Pageant** as the agent, edit the NX configuration file to use the native ssh client instead of the NoMachine "library" one.
 - Use the connection profile we created earlier, to connect.

 1\.
 Load your SSH private key into your authentication agent

 - Follow the [instructions for your platform here]({{% ref "present-ssh-key/#1-loading-your-key-into-an-agent" %}}), then return once you have successfully loaded your key.
-  - for **Windows**, this **must** be the Windows "OpenSSH Client" optional feature, not any other ssh-agent.
-The MobaXterm agent will not work for this purpose.
+  - for **Windows**, this can be either the **Windows "OpenSSH Client" optional feature**, or **Pageant**, which is part of the **PuTTY** suite of SSH tools, but not any other ssh-agent.
+The MobaXterm agent "MobAgent" will not work for this purpose.
   - for **Linux**, you may find that a "local" ssh-agent does not work: for example using Gnome desktop, you may need to use the global one for your desktop environment, e.g.  `gnome-keyring-daemon --start` instead, before doing `ssh-add <key>`

 2\.
 Edit the NX configuration file